score-spec/docs/content/en/docs/Get started/Environment Configuration/_index.md

   This page demonstrates how to set environment specific configuration.
 ---

 Environment specific configuration allows the Score Specification file to be combined with environment specific variables.
-Use environment specific variables to run workloads in the target environment.
+Use environment specific variables to run Workloads in the target environment.

 ## Key use